 If the information you have provided is correct and complete, you should receive your approved EVUS registration directly in your inbox.

 Once approved, an EVUS registration is valid for a 2-year period and will allow multiple entries into the US.
 The length of your permitted stay for each entry will depend on your US visa and not on the EVUS registration.
 For example, a typical B1/B2 visa allows for 90-day visits.

 Remember that your EVUS is directly linked to your Chinese passport and your US visa.
 This means that if your passport and/ or your visa expire before the 2-year EVUS does, you will have to apply for an EVUS registration again (that is, once you have obtained a new passport and/ or visa).
 In the new application, you’ll have to submit details of the new ID and travel documents that you’ll use to travel to the US.

 Should you be on US territory when your EVUS expires, you will be able to leave the country without encountering any issues at the border.

 Yes, citizens of the People’s Republic of China wishing to sign up for EVUS to travel to the United States of America will need a valid US visa before starting the registration.

-Chinese citizens are required to apply for a B1/B2 visa in order to travel with EVUS.
+Chinese citizens are required to apply for a 10-year B1/B2 visa in order to travel with EVUS.
 These are non-immigrant visas valid for up to 10 years that allow multiple entries into the US territory.

 They are intended for tourism, business, and medical purposes.
 Depending on the reason for your travel, you can obtain a B1, B2, or a combination visa.
 It’s important that you check the type of visa that most applies to your specific circumstances as B1/B2 visas for Chinese travelers are granted with terms and limitations that the holder must respect (for example, you may not be able to work while in the U.S.).